 - Punitive damages

 If you wish to discuss how much your premises liability case could be worth, consult with an attorney in Pittsburgh.
 An attorney will review your losses to give you an accurate determination of how much your case is worth.
 Then, your attorney will help you demand an adequate amount for your losses from a property owner’s insurance company.

 What Should I Do If I Was Injured on Someone Else’s Property?

 Go to a hospital in Pittsburgh as soon as possible.
 This is important to show an insurance company that you are seriously injured.
 You should also document your accident if you can, such as by taking photographs of the dangerous property defect while still at the scene of the accident.
 Report the accident to someone at the scene, as well, such as a store manager or the property owner.
 Then, contact a premises liability lawyer to discuss your legal options.

 Business owners are particularly quick to want to settle with people who have been injured on their property.
 You may be contacted by an insurance adjuster within days after an accident.
 We advise you not to discuss your case until you talk to a qualified, experienced premises liability accident attorney.
 We offer a free consultation and will advise you of your rights and your legal options for obtaining a full and fair settlement.

 Free Consultation · No Attorneys’ Fees Unless You Recover Money Damages

 From our offices in New Castle, Hermitage, Butler and Erie, Pennsylvania, our Pittsburgh personal injury attorneys represent clients in communities throughout the Greater Northern Pittsburgh metro region and throughout Pennsylvania and Ohio.
-Call us in Pittsburgh at tel:(412) 262-2888 or toll free at 1-800-777-4081 or contact us by e-mail to arrange a free consultation with an experienced Pittsburgh premises liability lawyers today.
+Call us in Pittsburgh at tel:(412) 262-2888 or toll-free at 1-800-777-4081 or contact us by e-mail to arrange a free consultation with an experienced Pittsburgh premises liability lawyer today.